 - Open USB Expert Console from the Tools menu.

 - In the IP Address Dialog, set the new IP address.

-The TitanNet switch in the console runs from the same UPS as the console itself, so if power fails the switch will continue working.
+The network switch in the console runs from the same UPS as the console itself, so if power fails the switch will continue working.

-When you power down the Arena, the UPS will continue to power the internal switch for about 5 minutes.
-This is to allow you to restart the console without interrupting the network (for example if you have connected a backup console via the Arena switch).
+When you power down the console, the UPS will continue to power the internal switch for about 5 minutes, or until mains power is removed.
+This is to allow you to restart the console without interrupting the network (for example if you have connected a backup console via the inbuilt switch).